mikechuksanalyst/market-risk-prediction/README.md

 # Market Risk Prediction System

-A fully reproducible, end-to-end machine learning pipeline for binary classification of Bitcoin market risk regimes using multi-asset data from January 2017 to February 2026.
+A fully reproducible, End-to-end machine learning system for predicting Bitcoin market risk with strong out-of-sample performance and rigorous time-series validation using multi-asset data from January 2017 to February 2026.

 ---